Worlds of Fun: Areas and attractions

-The park takes its theme from the Jules Verne book, Around the World in Eighty Days.
-Worlds of Fun is divided into eight major sections (Scandinavia, Africa, Europa, the Orient, Wild West, International Plaza, Planet Snoopy, and Americana).
+The park takes its theme from the Jules Verne novel Around the World in Eighty Days.
+Worlds of Fun is divided into eight major sections (Gateway Gardens, East Asia, Americana, Wild West, Europa, Africa, Scandinavia, and Planet Snoopy).
 Rides, attractions, shops, shows, and restaurants are named according to the area theme.
-Guests enter the park in International Plaza.
-In 1997 the Americana "main entrance" was closed for the creation of Grand Prix, so the "back gate" became the "main gate" ever since.
-The next world to the left is Scandinavia, then Africa, continuing in a clockwise rotation, guests would then enter the Wild West section, then the Americana section, followed by the Orient.
-The Europa section is located in the approximate center of the circle.
+In 1997, the Americana "main entrance" was closed for the creation of Grand Prix, so the "back gate" has been the "main gate" ever since.
+The park is laid out in a Duell loop; guests first enter Gateway Gardens, previously known as International Plaza, and can travel clockwise to Scandinavia, Africa, Wild West, Planet Snoopy (the entrance to which is located in the Wild West section), Americana, and East Asia.
+Europa transverses the circle between Africa and Wild West.
+Africa is divided into three sub-sections: Serengeti, Morocco, and Egypt.
+Past sub-sections have also included Bicentennial Square, River City, and Beat Street, which have all been absorbed back into Americana.
+The Wild West section was also previously part of Americana before being split into its own area.

-Behind the Wild West section, lies the section of Planet Snoopy (the area of the park specifically for young children).
+Behind the Wild West section lies the section of Planet Snoopy (the area of the park specifically for young children).
 Originally added in 1978 as an expansion of Americana, over the years the grounds have changed its identity several times.
 Initially it was called "Aerodrome" (1978–86) with futuristic rides for adults, it then became a children's area called "Pandamonium!"
 (1987–97), then "Berenstain Bear Country" (1997–2000), and "Camp Snoopy" (2001–2010), and is currently "Planet Snoopy", new to the 2011 season.
-Past sub-sections have also included Bicentennial Square, River City, and Beat Street, which all have been absorbed back into Americana.

-Although there is no Australian/Oceanic section in the park, there is an Australian-themed Boomerang roller coaster; it is part of the section named Africa.
+Although there is no Australian/Oceanic section in the park, there is an Australian-themed Boomerang roller coaster in the Africa section.